-At the end of the day, immigration would be a matter for the Welsh government, making decisions that are right for the people of Wales.
+At the end of the day, immigration would be a matter for the Welsh government after independence, making decisions that are right for the people of Wales.
 This could mean doing a deal with the rest of the UK, and agreeing a common immigration policy.
 Or it could also mean forming independent agreements with the rest of the world with respect to who can live and work in Wales.

 The key point is that visitation, immigration and citizenship, like everything else, would be a decision for the people of Wales, based on Welsh needs.

 |Defence||But what about........?|